harvesthill/reddit-wiki-archive/steroids/compounds/trestolone.md

 * [ 7*α*\-**methyl**\-19-**nortestosterone** (MENT): the optimal androgen for male contraception](https://pubmed.ncbi.nlm.nih.gov/8489761/)

-&gt; There is a need for an androgen preparation that provides appropriate, continuous replacement doses over long periods.
+> There is a need for an androgen preparation that provides appropriate, continuous replacement doses over long periods.
 An important feature of MENT is that it does not undergo 5*α*\-alpha reduction in prostate as does testosterone.
 As a consequence, a dose of MENT sufficient to maintain normal muscle mass and gonadotrophin secretion will not hyperstimulate the prostate because its action in this organ is not amplified as is that of testosterone.
 Thus, MENT can be administered to men with the assurance that it will be less prone to cause diseases of the prostate than testosterone.
-&gt;
+>
-&gt;	Thus, MENT is less apt to cause benign prostatic hypertrophy and, possibly, prostate cancer than Testosterone. *MENT is the first androgen to promote health* (*i.e*., reduction of the incidence of prostate disease).
+>	Thus, MENT is less apt to cause benign prostatic hypertrophy and, possibly, prostate cancer than Testosterone. *MENT is the first androgen to promote health* (*i.e*., reduction of the incidence of prostate disease).
 Clinicians may also be able to use MENT to treat hypogonadism, prostatic hyperplasia, and muscle wasting.
-&gt;
+>
-&gt; Conclusions: (***1***) *MENT is the first androgen that has a health benefit compared to testosterone*; (***2***) MENT will be promoted as one component of a two-implant system for male contraception, the other component being an implant that will release an LHRH analogue; (***3***) MENT has potential uses in patients with a variety of disorders, including hypogonadism, prostatic hyperplasia and muscle wasting.
+> Conclusions: (***1***) *MENT is the first androgen that has a health benefit compared to testosterone*; (***2***) MENT will be promoted as one component of a two-implant system for male contraception, the other component being an implant that will release an LHRH analogue; (***3***) MENT has potential uses in patients with a variety of disorders, including hypogonadism, prostatic hyperplasia and muscle wasting.

 ### f.
 Short Half-life